pdxparrot/ssj2019/SETUP.md

   * Add a Panel under the Canvas
     * Disable Raycast Target
     * Color: (255, 0, 0, 255)
-  * Add a TextMeshPro - Text (Status) under the Progress Bar
+  * Add a TextMeshPro - Text (Status)
     * Pos Y: 256
     * Text: "Placeholder"
     * Center the text
     * Disable Raycast Target
-* Add the scene to the Build Settings
   * The scene should now load when the main scene is run as long as the name of the scene matches what was set in the MainMenuState prefab

 # Initial Game State Setup

+## TODO: MainGameState
+## TODO: GameOverState

 ## Game Data